santrancisco/ebfe_site/content/posts/sparkterraform.md

 ```

-Here is how it works behind the scene:
+Here is how it all works behind the scene:

 Resources:
 - 1 x Security groups to allow all spark nodes talk to each other